mzettersten/color-rule-kid/README.md

 ## Analysis Walkthrough

 Here is a direct link to the html rendering of the R Markdown file in the data folder.
-This provides a walkthrough of the major analyses in the paper. https://rpubs.com/zcm/color-rule-kid
+This provides a walkthrough of the major analyses in the paper:

+https://rpubs.com/zcm/color-rule-kid

 ## Questions